FSA Partner Banner Light

 How long does the TPD discharge application process take?

 Our review of your TPD discharge application typically takes less than 30 days to complete.
-However, incomplete discharge applications and, if applicable, the response time of your physician can delay our review process.
+However, incomplete discharge applications and, if applicable, the response time of a licensed medical professional can delay our review process.

-We will notify you in writing if there is a delay in processing your TPD discharge application and let you know what information is needed for us to resume processing.
+We will notify you if there is a delay in processing your TPD discharge application and let you know what information is needed for us to resume processing.

 How do I know if I will be subject to a 3-year post-discharge monitoring period?

-If you are approved for a TPD discharge based on SSA documentation or a physician’s certification, you will be subject to a 3-year post-discharge monitoring period that begins on the date the discharge is approved.
+If you are approved for a TPD discharge based on SSA documentation or a licensed medical professional’s certification, you will be subject to a 3-year post-discharge monitoring period that begins on the date the discharge is approved.

 If you are approved for a TPD discharge based on VA documentation, you will not be subject to a 3-year post-discharge monitoring period.